aled1027/tiny_ped_com/readme.md

 A small Rust library for Pedersen commitments over elliptic curves.

-Pedersen commitments are cryptographic construction for allowing a party, Alice, to committo a value to Bob, without revealing the value to Bob until later.
-At which point alice _opens_ the commitment by telling Bob the value she committed to along with a _proof_ that that her value now is the same as her value before.
+Pedersen commitments are a cryptographic construction for allowing a party, Alice, to commit to a value to Bob, without revealing the value to Bob until later.
+Alice can later _open_ the commitment by telling Bob the value she committed to along with a _proof_ that her value now is the same as her value before.

 This implementation uses [curve25519-dalek](https://github.com/dalek-cryptography/curve25519-dalek) for elliptic curve operations.